 - Alt text with product name

-See image SEO guide.
+See the image SEO guide for details.

 Category Page Optimization